The task of securing our standard of quality at CISIS can be illustrated best by comparing it to Formula 1:

 2015: Start of optimized clinical application focused on Europe with the starting point Austria.

 2017: First 2 treatment centers in Germany (Munich, Hamburg) which follow the proven treatment guidelines.
 Already since 2009 a treatment center in Milan and since 2014 a treatment center in Madrid was established.
-Treatment centers in Warshaw, Zurich and Moscow are currently under preparation.

 The graph on the right shows the influence of training and methodology on the results of the treatment.
 Analyses like these allow for pinpointing weaknesses concerning the training offered and to improve it.
 It shows that using the PocketMaker for preparing the cornea leads to considerably better results (blue line) compared to the application of femtosecond laser (green line).
 Further, it suggests that a well-trained practitioner needs at least 45 annual operations in order to utilize the full treatment potential of the method.
 In case of a rate of fewer annual operation, not the method itself is subjected to evaluation, but the ability of the corresponding practitioner.
 Practitioners who lack the specific training offered by DIOPTEX hardly ever obtain these results (orange line)